AnushDeCosta/Python-WeatherVacation-Api/README.md

 ![Vacation](https://github.com/AnushDeCosta/Python-WeatherVacation-Api/assets/67308030/c85cd4b0-a968-4793-899a-f03015517f46)

+## Summary
+The Weather and Vacation Analysis project aims to explore the relationship between geographical latitude and weather variables to provide insights for future vacation planning.
+The analysis includes investigating relationships between weather variables and latitude, as well as guiding vacation choices based on specific weather conditions.

 ## Introduction
 This project aims to explore the relationship between geographical latitude and weather variables, providing insights for future vacation planning.
 The analysis revolves around two main elements:
 - Investigating Relationships